 The amount a state can recover from an individual’s estate depends partially on how the state defines “estate.”
-Some states define it narrowly to only include assets in the deceased individual’s “probate estate,” which would exclude assets that pass by beneficiary designation (such as life insurance policy, annuity, IRA, joint bank account, jointly owned real estate or other property that passes by operation of law automatically to the surviving owner by right of survivorship).
-However, a state may choose to adopt an expanded definition of “estate” which could include assets that would be conveyed to a survivor or heir in other more expansive ways.
+Some states define it narrowly only to include assets in the deceased individual’s “probate estate,” which would exclude assets that pass by beneficiary designation (such as life insurance policy, annuity, IRA, joint bank account, jointly owned real estate or other property that passes by operation of law automatically to the surviving owner by right of survivorship).
+However, a state may choose to adopt an expanded definition of “estate,” which could include assets that would be conveyed to a survivor or heir in other more expansive ways.

 The Partnership Program

 The Partnership Program for Long-Term Health is a joint federal-state policy initiative to promote private long-term care insurance purchases.
 The program encourages the purchase of private long-term care insurance by providing an added benefit.
 The benefit is a dollar-for-dollar asset disregard or “spend down” protection.
 This means that if you receive a $100,000 benefit from a partnership-qualified insurance policy, Medicaid will disregard $100,000 of your assets when evaluating whether you qualify for Medicaid Long-Term Care.

 How To Apply to a Medicaid Nursing Home